 From there you can book your first specialist family lawyer consultation absolutely free.

 Need some advice out of hours?

 Our offices are staffed Monday - Friday, from 9am-5pm.
 However, if you need to talk to someone between 8am-10pm, 7 days a week, please call 01223 581187.
 We will be happy to help.

-When you are looking for a family law team in Cambridge, you can trust Fullers Family Law to provide you with the advice, support and guidance you need at this difficult time.
+When you are looking for a family law team in Cambridge city centre, you can trust Fullers Family Law to provide you with the advice, support and guidance you need at this difficult time.
 Contact our team to book a free initial consultation with our specialist family lawyers today.

 We have also created a series of fixed-price consultation meetings with a full ‘no questions asked’ money-back guarantee promise.